Almondo Sewell

+Early life and college

+Almondo Sewell was born on January 16, 1987, in Buff Bay, Jamaica.
+He attended Hargrave Military Academy before transferring to Trenton Central High School in Trenton, New Jersey.

+Sewell was a four-year letterman for the Akron Zips of the University of Akron from 2007 to 2010.
+He was teammates all four years at Akron with fellow longtime CFL defensive lineman Shawn Lemon.

 Professional career

-Edmonton Eskimos
+Edmonton Eskimos (first stint)

 Sewell signed with the Edmonton Eskimos on May 27, 2011.
 He started the season on the reserve list and appeared in three games before being released on August 2, 2011.

 Cleveland Gladiators

 Almondo Sewell spent part of the 2012 season with the Cleveland Gladiators of the Arena Football League (AFL).

-Edmonton Eskimos (II)
+Edmonton Eskimos (second stint)

-Sewell was signed by the Edmonton Eskimos on June 4, 2012.
+Sewell was signed by the Eskimos on June 4, 2012.
 He signed a contract extension on December 19, 2013.
-Almondo Sewell established himself as one of the league's top defensive linemen: He was named a CFL All-Star in five consecutive seasons (2013-2017) and a CFL West All-Star in six consecutive seasons (2012-2017).
-Sewell received multiple contract extensions while with the Eskimos, re-signing on December 19, 2013, December 22, 2015 and October 12, 2018.
+Sewell established himself as one of the league's top defensive linemen as he was named a CFL All-Star in five consecutive seasons (2013-2017) and a CFL West All-Star in six consecutive seasons (2012-2017).
+Sewell received multiple contract extensions while with the Eskimos, re-signing on December 19, 2013, December 22, 2015, and October 12, 2018.
 On February 2, 2021, at age 34, Sewell posted on Twitter that he would not be re-signing with Edmonton, and would become a free agent on February 9.
 Through his nine years with Edmonton, Sewell amassed 282 tackles and 60 sacks in 139 regular season games, and was named a CFL All-Star six times, and divisional All-Star seven times.